Remembering Wee Cho Yaw – banker, community leader, mentor

 He added: “We must remember that he ignited the first spark, and his spirit will inspire those behind and beside him to continue transmitting Chinese culture through the event.”

-Mr Perng, who is in his 70s, is also the hononary council member of SHHK and executive director of its cultural academy.
+Mr Perng, who is in his 70s, is also an honorary council member of SHHK and executive director of its cultural academy.
 He worked with Mr Wee for 40 years at SHHK, and remembers him as a charitable and gentle man.

 “He kept a low profile and did not promote his contributions,” he said.

-“Mr Wee asked detailed questions, listened intently, and wanted to know if we were confident of making it a success.
-Then he nodded and told us to go ahead,” Mr Perng said.

 The troupe, which performs locally and overseas, grew from 99 children in 1986 to over 2,000 today.
-Its success laid the foundation for the establishment of the SHHK cultural academy in 2012, which offers bilingual pre-school education, after-school care, as well as language and cultural classes for all age groups.
+Its success laid the foundation for the establishment of the SHHK cultural academy in 2012, which offers bilingual pre-school education, after-school care, and language and cultural classes for all age groups.

 Mr Wee also helmed the Kim Mui Hoey Kuan, for those from Kinmen county, for 48 years from 1964 as its longest-serving president.
 Besides leading the clan association in supporting education through donations to educational causes, he organised exhibitions and set up a library in the clan to promote arts and culture.
 He also contributed to the clan’s development with yearly financial contributions and generous support for its relocations and renovations.

-Mr Png Yiow Beng, president of Kim Mui Hoey Kuan, said he had learnt five values from Mr Wee: commitment, in his long and wide-spanning service to society; benevolence, in his generous contributions to the less fortunate; trust, in how he focused on the strategic issues and let others run the day-to-day operations; far-sightedness, in his business acumen; and fairness, in his administration of the various clan associations.
+Mr Png Yiow Beng, president of Kim Mui Hoey Kuan, said he learnt five values from Mr Wee: commitment, in his long and wide-spanning service to society; benevolence, in his generous contributions to the less fortunate; trust, in how he focused on the strategic issues and let others run the day-to-day operations; far-sightedness, in his business acumen; and fairness, in his administration of the various clan associations.

 Singapore Chinese Chamber of Commerce & Industry (SCCCI) president Kho Choon Keng said Mr Wee, who served as SCCCI president for three terms from 1969 to 1979, was a role model for the business community.